hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

 * `attribute` -
   (Required)
-  'Required.
   The name of a CloudEvents attribute.
   Currently, only a subset of attributes are supported for filtering.
 Use the `gcloud eventarc providers describe` command to learn more about events and their attributes.
   Do not filter for the 'type' attribute here, as this is already achieved by the resource's `event_type` attribute.

 * `value` -
   (Required)
-  Required.
   The value for the attribute.
   If the operator field is set as `match-path-pattern`, this value can be a path pattern instead of an exact value.

 * `operator` -
   (Optional)
-  Optional.
   The operator used for matching the events with the value of the filter.
 If not specified, only events that have an exact key-value pair specified in the filter are matched.
   The only allowed value is `match-path-pattern`.